devsalmanquadri/musicwebsite/README.md

 Contributions are welcome!
 If you have any suggestions or improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## Contact

-If you have any questions or need further assistance, feel free to contact me at [your-email@example.com].
+If you have any questions or need further assistance, feel free to contact me at secretofsk@gmail.com.

 ---